offbynull/markdown-notes/README.md

 ## Usage

+To setup MarkdownNotes...
+1. clone the repository
+1. ensure Java is installed (e.g. `sudo apt install openjdk-11-jdk`)
+1. ensure GraphViz is installed (e.g. `sudo apt install graphviz`)
-To setup MarkdownNotes, clone the repository and run `npm install`.
+1. run `npm install`.

 To run MarkdownNotes, run `npm start [path]` (where `[path]` is your work directory).
 A browser window will open to the rendered output of `[path]/input/input.md`.
 Any changes to any file in `[path]/input` will result in the rendered output being updated (scroll position will be maintained).